SOVEREIGN-NET/lib-storage/docs/examples/smart_contracts.md

     println!("  Function: {}", function_name);
     println!("  Arguments: {:?}", args);

-    // In a real implementation, this would:
+    // In a implementation, this would:
     // 1.
 Download contract bytecode
     // 2.
 Initialize WASM runtime
     // 3.
 Load contract into runtime